dotnet-presentations/letslearn-dotnet-aspire/workshop/5-components.md

 		options.AddBasePolicy(builder => builder.Cache());
 	});
 	```

-	Because we configured to use Redis cache in the `Program.cs` file, we don't need to add the default output caching policy.
+	Because we configured the application to use Redis cache in the `Program.cs` file, we no longer need to add the default output caching policy.

 ## Run the application